 - Have accurate financial records suitable for a business plan; and know how to record and maintain them going forward.

-- Evaluate possible scenarios for scaling up your business.
+- Evaluate possible scenarios for your business.

 - Write a business plan based on your most preferable scenario.